 Incurred if the dog or handler accidently bumps any sign, cone or other item hard enough to move it or knock it over.
-This includes knocking the bar off the jump, but does not include the tunnel while the dog is inside.
+This includes knocking the bar off the jump, but does not include the tunnel while the dog is inside, nor the weave poles while the dog is weaving.